2020 Montana elections: Senate

-Incumbent Republican Steve Daines won re-election.
+Incumbent Republican Steve Daines won re-election against former Governor Steve Bullock.

 House of Representatives

+In the general election, Republican state auditor Matt Rosendale defeated former Democratic state representative Kathleen Williams.

+Governor

-Incumbent Republican Greg Gianforte was elected in 2018 with 50.9% of the vote.
+Incumbent Representative Greg Gianforte was elected in 2018 with 50.9% of the vote.
 Gianforte announced he would not seek re-election, instead successfully ran for governor.
-In the general election, Republican state auditor Matt Rosendale defeated former Democratic state representative Kathleen Williams.
+He defeated incumbent lieutenant governor Mike Cooney with 54.3% of the vote.

-Secretary of state
+Secretary of State

 Incumbent Republican Montana Secretary of State Corey Stapleton was elected in 2016 with 55.5% of the vote.
-Stapleton has announced he would not seek re-election, instead running for the open U.S. House seat in Montana.
+Stapleton announced he would not seek re-election, instead he ran for the open U.S. House seat in Montana.
+Republican Christi Jacobsen defeated Democrat Bryce Bennett.